Nanded hospital dean, doctor booked for deaths of woman and her newborn

 The first information report was lodged on a complaint by Kamaji Mohan Tompe, the father of the 22-year-old woman Anjali Manchek Waghmare, who died on Wednesday.
 Waghmare’s infant died on Monday.

-Waghmare was admitted to the hospital on September 30 and delivered the baby the next day, reported The Hindustan Times.
+Waghmare was admitted to the hospital on September 30 and delivered the baby the next day, reported the Hindustan Times.
 Her family was first told that there were no complications in the delivery.
 But, later the doctors informed the family that Waghmare was bleeding heavily and the infant’s condition was deteriorating, Tompe said in his complaint.

 He said that the family arranged medicines and blood but the doctors and staff were not available to attend to his daughter and the child.